panel-attack/panel-game/docs/Understanding the Codebase.md

 For general menu design, UIElements should be used.
 There is a lot to say about UIElements and nothing at the same time.
 There are some generic UIElements with very basic functionality such as Button, Label, Slider, Stepper.
-There are some UIElements for layouting such as Grid or StackPanel.
+There are some UIElements for layouting such as Grid, StackPanel or ScrollContainer.
 There are some rather specific UIElements for certain purposes such as LevelSlider, StageCarousel or MultiPlayerSelectionWrapper.
+You may find some of these to be rather unfit for the general purposes their names imply and some are in need of a rewrite.

 Via UIElement the composite tree supports the use of alignments and horizontal and vertical fill flags to automatically position and size a UIElement relative to its parent.
 For example to have an element centered within its parent you would choose `hAlign = "center"`, `vAlign = "center"`, `x = 0`, `y = 0`.
 Note that this comes with some limitations, e.g. if your top level element does not specify a width and the child wants to horizontally fill its parent, this won't work, even if children of the child have a size they would want to fill out.
 Meaning to say, the top level element in a tree needs sane settings for x, y, width, height and may not use any of the align/fill settings.
 This is realised on `Scene`s by having a standard `uiRoot` which is just a basic UIElement with canvas size that provides a container to add all other UIElements to.

-If you can, don't use `Menu` for now, a menu redesign is planned and it will very likely die with it.
+If you can, don't use `Menu` for now, a menu redesign is planned and it will likely die with it.

 #### Internal working